-David Haberman's (1994) ethnography highlights the embodied encounter in Braj pilgrimage (yātrā), where the landscape is read as a sacred text reflecting Puranic and Bhakti narratives, and experienced as Krishna's living presence.
-Pilgrimage becomes a performative act, aligning with anthropological understandings of pilgrimage as a liminal process involving separation, transition, and incorporation (Turner, adapted by Singh & Rana 2023).
-Performance traditions, like the Rāslīlā, are central forms of placemaking.
-As David V. Mason (2009) demonstrates, Rāslīlā is embodied theology where actors become divine manifestations (svarūps), enacting the divine līlā described in texts like Garga Samhita or Chaitanya Mangala within ritually charged spaces (ras mandals), collapsing the distance between performer, audience, and deity.
-The experience is multisensory, shaped by foodscapes – the system of offering, consecration, and distribution of sacred food (prasāda) – which forge tangible connections between devotees, deities, and community (Singh 2023).
-The entire cultural heritage reflects a synergy between nature, agriculture (especially cow veneration), and scripture (Chauhan 2024), where texts inform the perception and veneration of the landscape.
+Haberman's (1994) ethnography highlights the embodied encounter in Braj pilgrimage (yātrā), where the landscape is read as a sacred text reflecting Puranic and Bhakti narratives, and experienced as Krishna's living presence.
+Pilgrimage becomes a performative act, aligning with anthropological understandings of pilgrimage as a liminal process involving separation, transition, and incorporation (Turner, adapted by Singh & Rana, 2023).
+Indeed, performance traditions, like the Rāslīlā, are central forms of placemaking.
+As Mason (2009) demonstrates, Rāslīlā is embodied theology where actors become divine manifestations (svarūps), enacting the divine līlā described in the texts like Garga Samhita or Chaitanya Mangala within ritually charged spaces (ras mandals), collapsing the distance between performer, audience, and deity.
+The experience is multisensory, shaped by foodscapes – the system of offering, consecration, and distribution of sacred food (prasāda) – which forge tangible connections between devotees, deities, and communities (Singh, 2023).
+The entire cultural heritage reflects a synergy between Nature, agriculture (especially cow veneration), and scripture (Chauhan,2024), where texts inform the perception and veneration of the landscape.
 However, as Gahalot & Gupta (2024) note, sacred landscapes can also become contested spaces, requiring regeneration efforts.

 Review of Literature